Business | Sports | Entertainment | Philanthropy

 Mr. Leonsis serves on the board of governors for the NBA and NHL as well as the executive committee of the NHL.

-During his almost 14-year career at AOL, Mr. Leonsis served as president of American Online Services Company, president of AOL Studios, president of AOL Web Properties, vice chairman and president of AOL Core Services, vice chairman and president of AOL Audience Business and vice chairman emeritus.
+During his almost 14-year career at AOL, Mr. Leonsis served as president of America Online Services Company, president of AOL Studios, president of AOL Web Properties, vice chairman and president of AOL Core Services, vice chairman and president of AOL Audience Business and vice chairman emeritus.
 The company recorded its greatest levels of innovation and growth under his leadership, and in May 2010 AOL named a central office tower The Leonsis Creative Center in his honor.
 Mr. Leonsis retired from active management of AOL in 2006.

 Venture Capital Investor